Offerings for Blot and Sacrifices in Heathenry

 These need not all be made at home.
 While Heathens like to participate in hobbies that produce these kinds of crafts, it's not necessary that they all be home-made.
 It is perfectly acceptable to buy them from somewhere else and offer them.

-The important thing isn't necessarily how valuable the ordinary thing is, because the important part comes when you perform the ritual.
-To explain why, let's talk about the nature of Blot and the nature of Sacrifice.
+The important thing isn’t necessarily how valuable the ordinary thing is, because the important part comes when you perform the ritual.
+It’s the ritual that gives the item its special meaning and significance.

 Can I use my own blood for Blot?